+On December 18, 2014, the FSOC designated MetLife, Inc. as a non-bank SIFI subject to regulation by the Federal Reserve and the FDIC, as well as to enhanced supervision and prudential standards.
+On January 13, 2015, MetLife, Inc. filed an action in the D.C.
+District Court asking the Court to review and rescind the FSOC's designation.
 On March 30, 2016, the D.C.
 District Court ordered that the designation of MetLife, Inc. as a non-bank SIFI by the FSOC be rescinded.
-On April 8, 2016, the FSOC filed a notice of appeal of the D.C District Court's order.
-On December 18, 2014, the FSOC had designated MetLife, Inc. as a non-bank SIFI subject to regulation by the Federal Reserve and the FDIC, as well as to enhanced supervision and prudential standards.
-On January 13, 2015, MetLife, Inc. had filed an action in the D.C.
-District Court asking the Court to review and rescind the FSOC's designation.
+On April 8, 2016, the FSOC filed a notice of appeal of the D.C.
+District Court's order.

 If the FSOC prevails on appeal or designates MetLife, Inc. as systemically important as part of its ongoing review of non-bank financial companies, MetLife, Inc. could once again be subject to regulation as a non-bank SIFI.
-However, many of the regulatory requirements that would apply to MetLife, Inc. as a non-bank SIFI if it were again so designated have not been specified.
-In particular, the Federal Reserve Board has not determined the requirements that will govern the amount and composition of capital that non-bank SIFIs would be required to hold.
-The Federal Reserve Board has indicated that it plans to apply enhanced prudential standards to non-bank SIFIs by rule or order.
-Accordingly, the manner in which these proposed standards might apply to MetLife, Inc. and its impact on us remains unclear.
+However, many of the regulatory requirements that would apply to MetLife, Inc. as a non-bank SIFI if it were again so designated have not been finalized.
 Regulation of MetLife, Inc. as a non-bank SIFI could materially and adversely affect our business.

-If MetLife, Inc. were re-designated as a non-bank SIFI, our business and competitive position could be materially and adversely affected by any requirement of the Federal Reserve Board requiring insurers that are non-bank SIFIs to comply with capital standards or regimes (such as the Basel capital rules that were developed for banks) that do not take into account the insurance business model and the differences between banks and insurers.
+For example, the Federal Reserve Board has issued an advance notice of proposed rulemaking but not yet finally determined the enhanced capital requirements that would apply to insurance company non-bank SIFIs.
+If MetLife, Inc. were re-designated as a non-bank SIFI, our business and competitive position could be materially and adversely affected by any requirement of the Federal Reserve Board requiring insurers that are non-bank SIFIs to comply with capital standards or regimes that do not take into account the insurance business model and the differences between banks and insurers.
 Enhanced capital requirements could adversely affect our ability to compete with other insurers that are not subject to those requirements, and our ability to issue guarantees could be constrained.
 We could have to raise the price of the products we offer, reduce the amount of risk we take on, or stop offering certain products altogether.
-Legislation was signed into law on December 18, 2014, relieving the Federal Reserve Board from certain provisions in Dodd-Frank that it believed constrained its ability to tailor capital rules for insurers that are non-bank SIFIs.